 #4.
 Encouraging Weight Loss (But Not What You Think!)

-Choosing this way of eating can help to balance blood sugar throughout the day, avoiding the spikes and crashes that can trigger lethargy and mindless binge eating.
+Choosing the ketogenic way of eating can help to balance blood sugar throughout the day, avoiding the spikes and crashes that can trigger lethargy and mindless binge eating.
 It can help you to shift your relationship with food in a more healthy direction.

-The caveat is that while the ketogenic diet and exogenous ketones can help a person to lose weight, the other pieces: a well formulated lower carbohydrate menu, eating fewer calories than you burn, and being active are still important.
+While the ketogenic diet and exogenous ketones can help a person to lose weight, a well-formulated low carbohydrate menu, eating fewer calories than you burn, and being active are still important.